The application period for elective rotations for AY 23-24 is open through August 15, 2022.

 Please have your Program Director email the support statement to firstname.lastname@example.org

-The application in Word format, along with the FAQ sheet, Info flyer and Application Addendum, are available here.
-Applications are due by Wednesday, October 20, 2021.
+The FAQ sheet, Info flyer and Application Addendum, are available on Box here.
+Applications are due by August 15, 2022.

 Placements are competitive and contingent upon the qualifications of the applicant and availability.
 We select residents for clinical/service rotations based on the following criteria:

 - Academic preparation and strength;